This is a critique, not a review; I assume you’ve either seen this movie, or don’t mind major spoilers.

 So we see a bit of buildup, and a bit of opportunity for tension.
 Plus, this interlude makes the love seem more credible.

 In Players, there’s no time for that.
-Mack doesn’t even realize Adam loves her on her own, she’s told by his ex and her friends that he does.
-Then, she goes home, ponders for a bit, thinks this could be good, and plans a ‘play’ to tell him she’s into it and wrap up the story.
+Mack’s friend and Adam’s ex tell her that he’s in love with her.
+Mack is stunned, goes home, ponders for a bit, thinks this could be good, then plans a ‘play’ to tell him she’s into it and wrap up the story.

 It just feels rushed and unconvincing.